 What does a Website Cost to Develop in 2022?

-THAT AFFECTS THE COST OF A WEBSITE PROJECT.
+FACTORS THAT AFFECT THE COST OF A WEBSITE PROJECT

 ComplexityThe more functionality and bells & whistles, the higher the cost.